 Mt.
 Wilson in the Clouds

-, Mount Wilson is now officially the highest sandstone peak in Red Rock Canyon National Conservation Area.
+Mount Wilson is the highest sandstone peak in Red Rock Canyon National Conservation Area.
 Its massive eastern face draws the eyes and camera lenses of countless visitors to RRCNCA's Scenic Drive and SR 159.
 Despite its distinction, the summit does not receive as many visitors as one might expect, probably owing to the fact that the scrambling routes are long (by Red Rock standards) and/or difficult.
 What is considered the standard route is only Class 3 and mostly Class 2, but it is rumored to be quite brushy unless one follows it exactly.
 This page will give an overview of five scrambling routes; please see attached route pages for more details on three of them.